vossfolke/task-grinder-project/README.md

 Completing tasks will give you a game-like experience by earning xp and collecting rewards.
 This may help you to develop a daily routine with you tasks.

+### Contributing
+At this stage of the project, you can't contribute.